Andy963/chatgpt_telegram_bot/README.md

 You can deploy your own bot, or use mine: [@chatgpt_karfly_bot](https://t.me/chatgpt_karfly_bot)

+if you want to use 'text-davinci-003' set the `use_chatgpt_api: false` in config.yml

 ## Features
 - Low latency replies (it usually takes about 3-5 seconds)
 - No request limits